-1 Introduction
+Introduction

 Exclusions are an important step in our comprehensive sustainable investment process, safeguarding our investment portfolios from business activities that are deemed unethical, irresponsible or unsustainable.
 Exclusions not only provide investors with a safety net against reputational risks but also provides them with the means to align investments with their values.
-At RAM AI, we respect widely accepted norms on good business conduct and monitor companies against poor business practices.
+At RAM, we respect widely accepted norms on good business conduct and monitor companies against poor business practices.
 We also place restrictions on revenues generated by companies from controversial business activities.

-We exclude a company when there is an important risk that it contributes to or is responsible for key ESG issues that RAM AI has identified as harmful or potentially harmful, in contradiction to RAM AI's fundamental values or against international laws, norms and conventions.
-RAM AI only excludes listed equities on the long side of the book and could short these names within the alternative strategies.
+We exclude a company when there is an important risk that it contributes to or is responsible for key ESG issues that RAM has identified as harmful or potentially harmful, in contradiction to RAM Al's fundamental values or against international laws, norms and conventions.
+RAM only excludes listed equities on the long side of the book and could short these names within the alternative strategies.

-This policy applies to all funds managed by RAM Active Investments (Europe) SA with RAM Active Investments SA as portfolio manager (the "RAM AI Fund Range") to the share of corporate asset classes (listed equity and corporate bonds)
+This policy applies to all funds managed by Mediobanca Management >Company with RAM Active Investments SA as delegated investement manager (the "RAM AI Fund Range") to the share of corporate asset classes (listed equity and corporate bonds)